 Island artists receive grants

-Curtis is among 14 Island artists who recently received a total of $50,000 through the provincial Arts Grants program.
+MacIsaac is among 16 Island artists who recently received a total of $50,000 through the provincial Arts Grants program.
 She will use her grant to offer Pay-What-You-Can admission at performances and to have a sign language interpreter at one of the shows.

 The successful applicants were selected by a six-member jury of their arts community peers and follows the same model used by the Canada Council of Arts.

-- Minister of Economic Growth, Tourism and Culture Matthew MacKay.
+- Economic Growth, Tourism and Culture Minister Matthew MacKay

 Here are the successful arts grants recipients.